 The first real step for a client, and typically before actually Hiring Me, is to fill out the Logo Design Brief.

 I’ll always forward a copy of the brief back to the client, so even if I’m not to be hired, the client has all that information to hand.

-Once I have the brief, and have soaked up all the information, I’ll work on a Preliminary Proposal.
+Once I have the Project Brief, and have soaked up all the information, I’ll work on a Preliminary Proposal.